-This chicken black rice zucchini soup is simple to prepare yet flavorful.
-It owes its wonderful colors to the turmeric, carrots, black rice and zucchini.
-I served it to my “picky eaters” — people who were not on an elimination diet — and no one noticed anything “missing.”
+I made this as an elimination diet recipe but I also served it to my “picky eaters” — people without dietary restrictions — and no one noticed anything “missing.”
 It would be a great cold-remedy soup for anyone who can’t have chicken noodle!

-This is the first of a series of dinners I have been preparing for my daughter-in-law while she was following an elimination diet suggested by a lactation consultant.
-The recipes in this series are free of corn, soy, gluten, dairy, tree nuts, eggs, the cabbage family and citrus.
+This is the first of a series of dinners I prepared for my daughter-in-law while she was following an elimination diet suggested by a lactation consultant.
+The recipes in this set of meals are free of corn, soy, gluten, dairy, tree nuts, eggs, the onion family, the cabbage family and citrus.